wmde/wikimedia.de/README.md

 In the root of the project, execute this to start the Docker containers:

-    docker-compose up -d
+    docker-compose up

 After the command finished, you can view the application at http://localhost:8000

 ### Executing PHP (including tests)

-Executing this in the project root will give you a shell from which you can interact with Symfony via PHP:

-    docker-compose exec php-fpm bash

-Running PHPUnit
+Running the tests (includes PHPUnit)

 	make test

+Running the style checks

+	make cs

 Full CI run

 	make ci

+You can get a shell from which you can interact with Symfony via PHP.
+Though beware that this is executed as root, and that newly created files will be owned by root.

+    docker-compose exec php-fpm bash